exadel-inc/esl/src/modules/esl-event-listener/README.md

 way.

 `ESLIntersectionTarget.for` creates a synthetic target that produces `intersection` events.
-It detects intersections by creating `IntersectionObserver` instance, created using passed `settings: IntersectionObserverInit`
+It detects intersections by creating `IntersectionObserver` instance, created using passed `settings: IntersectionObserverInit`.

 Note: `ESLIntersectionTarget` does not share `IntersectionObserver` instances unlike caching capabilities of adapters mentioned above.